IsmailEdris/Cybersecurity_Homelab_for_Detection_and_Monitoring/5- Adding a User to the AD Domain.md

 # Description

 In this step, I will be adding a Windows user to the Active Directory Domain.
+The AD is going to be the victim network for this project.
 However, before that, I made the following configurations on the pfSense web interface.

 - Added the Domain Controller as a DNS server on pfSense